 tabletop game that teaches middle schoolers about bacteria

-We spent about 10 hours a week for 2 months designing and playtesting a tabletop game to teach middle schoolers about bacteria.
+Our group was interested in designing a tabletop game to teach middle schoolers about bacteria.
 After researching Common Core standards, we established four learning objectives for students to walk away with:

 - The same type of bacteria can be helpful or harmful in different circumstances